elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 That defines a release named `foo` with both `kv_server` and `kv` applications.
 Their mode is set to `:permanent`, which means that, if those applications crash, the whole node terminates.
 That's reasonable since those applications are essential to our system.

 Before we assemble the release, let's also define our routing table for production.
-Given we expect to have two nodes, we need to update `runtime.exs` to look like this:
+Given we expect to have two nodes, we need to update `config/runtime.exs` to look like this:

 ```elixir
 import Config